praveenkumar/cluster-api-provider-hyperkit/README.md

-# cluster-api-provider-hyperkit
+# Kubernetes cluster-api-provider-hyperkit

-This is an implementation of a provider for hyperkit for the cluster-api (https://sigs.k8s.io/cluster-api)
+This repository hosts an implementation of a provider for Hyperkit for the [cluster-api project](https://sigs.k8s.io/cluster-api).

+This is under development and cloned from https://github.com/openshift/cluster-api-provider-libvirt